JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Night-of-the-Living-Dead.md

   - Kyle Cool
 crew:
 orchestra:
-Genres:
+genres:
 - Play
 - Horror
 - Comedy
 - Parody
-Description: "Get ready to laugh until you drop...dead.
+description: "Get ready to laugh until you drop...dead.
 This cheeky adaptation brings new life—and laughs—to the iconic zombie apocalypse tale."
 ---
 Mark Landon Smith's Night of the Living Dead delivers a hilarious spin on the classic horror story.
 Zombies are still very much a threat, but this time, they might just die laughing—or make you do so.
 When survivors hole up in a farmhouse, comedic mayhem ensues.
 It's a fresh take on a gory tale, showing that even in a zombie apocalypse, humor is the best survival tool.